-Year of Making 2025
+Year of Making 2026

-Looking forward to welcoming both local, national and international artists to Year of Making 2025
+Looking forward to welcoming both local, national and international artists to Year of Making 2026

 This residency is ideal for artists/companies/collectives working within and across all performance disciplines including dance, performance, theatre, circus, music, writing and poetry, who are committed to pushing the boundaries of their own process and practice within a mutually supportive context.
 Both emerging and established artists/companies are welcome to apply.
-Since 2011 the Year of Making has offered more than 60 artists a potent mix of secluded making time with chances to test, and reflect with others.
+Since 2011 the Year of Making has offered over 100 artists a potent mix of secluded making time with chances to test, and reflect with others.
 Many have chosen to continue through consecutive years providing themselves with a consistent, stimulating and supportive creative home for their work.
 Experienced Choreographer, Performance Maker, and ‘Relational Dynamics 1st’ Coach Caroline Salem will facilitate the group meetings ensuring that each artist/ company is in control of the way their work is opened up for responses and that the meeting culture combines unreserved mutual respect with open and engaged dialogue.

 DETAILS: